Teamfight Tactics Champions and Synergies Guide - Find the Best Teamcomp!

-Getting all four of them is good, but significantly weaker than the Imperial synergy and really risky, since you have to pray to the RNG gods to get them all quick.
-Four ninjas + another assassin gives you a nice double synergy that can let your Akali shine, but it’s not the most reliable strategy.
+Getting all four of them is good, but significantly weaker than the Imperial synergy and really risky since you have to pray to the RNG gods to get them all quick.
+Four ninjas + another assassin give you a nice double synergy that can let your Akali shine, but it’s not the most reliable strategy.

 if you have two of them, they will generate fury stacks with every auto-attack.
-Each stack gives 7% attack speed that caps at +35%.
+Each stack gives a 7% attack speed that caps at +35%.
 If you have four Wilds, your whole team gets this passive.
-The champions that form this category are: Nidalee, Warwick, Ahri, Rengar and Gnar.
+The champions that form this category are Nidalee, Warwick, Ahri, Rengar, and Gnar.

 This origin is really strong early, but they don’t scale really well.
 Rengar is definitely not the best Assassin in the game, Ahri is decent, but pretty much everybody will prefer Aurelion Sol in her place and the tier 1 units don’t scale that well, even with items.
 It leaves Gnar as the only potential hard-carry.
 If you have Nidalee and Gnar in your comp arealy you can get Shyvana or Swain for extra shapeshifter synergy.

-If you have three of them, all Yordles have 20% chance to dodge auto-attacks, if you have six the bonus grows to 50%.
+If you have three of them, all Yordles have a 20% chance to dodge auto-attacks, if you have six the bonus grows to 50%.
 It’s strong against auto-attackers.
-The champions that are a part of this species are: Tristana, Lulu, Kennen, Poppy, Veigar and Gnar.
+The champions that are a part of this species are Tristana, Lulu, Kennen, Poppy, Veigar and Gnar.

 To be honest, I haven’t seen too many people trying to stack Yordles in my games.
 6 Yordles with one extra Sorcerer can be a good strategy.
 It hard counters certain compositions like Nobles and Wilds, but the passive dodging almost useless against strong spell casters like Sorcerers and Elementalists.

-In my opinion, this strategy is actually the safest bet, mostly due to the fact on how smooth the transition is.
-Not only the bonus gets better every two levels, instead of three, but adding the third and the fifth Glacial are further power spikes, since these champions will also use the on-hit passive.
+In my opinion, this strategy is actually the safest bet, mostly due to the fact of how smooth the transition is.
+Not only the bonus gets better every two levels, instead of three, but adding the third and the fifth Glacial are further power spikes since these champions will also use the on-hit passive.